 The boy scouts continued their mission.
 With the community’s support, they succeeded in bringing out the values and strengths of many other homeless people.

-If you enjoyed this post, subscribe to our newsletter and receive your FREE copy of my eBook Stop Hiding and Discover Yourself.
+If you enjoyed this post, subscribe to my newsletter and get FREE ACCESS to my training videos “Life Makeover Project.”
 Get also the new stories straight in your mailbox.
 Please like and share this article by clicking the buttons on the left and at the bottom.
 I always like to hear from you and invite you to post your comments.